Why Storytelling Is Scientifically Proven To Boost Sales

 “Stories, especially metaphors, work on the subconscious mind,” says Erik Luhrs, author of “Be Do Sale” and the man behind the GURUS Selling System website.
 “In sales situations, stories allow the subconscious mind of the prospect to truly ‘get’ and see the valuable application of the solution.”
 He adds that this is because neuro-linguistic programming shows that “all humans run 99 percent subconsciously and only 1 percent consciously.”

 Metaphors help our brains experience a story, as if we were living it ourselves.
-Listening to a powerpoint presentation where a presenter is dutifully reading off bullet points, for example, will activate the language processing parts of your brain, where you decode words into meaning.
+Listening to a PowerPoint presentation where a presenter is dutifully reading off bullet points, for example, will activate the language processing parts of your brain, where you decode words into meaning.
 That’s it, nothing else happens.

 But things change dramatically when you’re listening to a story.
-Researchers in Spain found that not only are the language processing parts of our brain activated, other areas of the brain what we would use if actually experiencing the events of the story light up too.
+Researchers in Spain found that not only are the language processing parts of our brain activated, other areas of the brain that we would use if actually experiencing the events of the story light up too.

 “Metaphors like “The singer had a velvet voice” and “He had leathery hands” roused the sensory cortex. […] Then, the brains of participants were scanned as they read sentences like “John grasped the object” and “Pablo kicked the ball.”
 The scans revealed activity in the motor cortex, which coordinates the body’s movements.”